 Day or night, the commutes of thousands and the streets of Chicago’s neighborhoods are made merry with the Allstate CTA Holiday Bus.
 A part of our holiday tradition since 2014, this 60-foot bus has been transformed by CTA employees into a winter wonderland as a way to say “thank you” to customers and bring added cheer during the holiday season.

 You’ll know this bus is near when you hear the sound of holiday music playing and a jolly “Ho-ho-ho!” from down the street.
 Look up and you’ll see Santa waving and greeting all the good boys and girls of Chicago from the roof hatch of the bus.

-In 2020, the CTA Holiday Bus will travel out of service, meaning that customers will not be able to board.
-The bus will travel 15 different routes serving all areas of the city beginning Tuesday, December 1 through Thursday, December 24.
+In 2021, the Allstate CTA Holiday Bus will travel 15 different routes serving all areas of the city beginning Tuesday, November 30 through Thursday, December 23.

 Look (or listen) for the CTA Holiday Bus during afternoons on the dates and bus routes listed below:

 - November 30, 11:45am–4:35pm: #56 Milwaukee

 - December 5, 12:00–6:20pm: #74 Fullerton

 - December 11, 12:15–7:30pm: #12 Roosevelt